FAMILIAR-project/VaMoS2025/content/venue.md

 ### Conference center

-The conference will be organized at INRIA's conference center.
+The conference will be organized at Inria's conference center: Location on Google maps: https://maps.app.goo.gl/tBPgDtbrSxpXa8mbA
 The center frequently hosts international conferences (among many others: TTL 2015, OPODIS 2015, DASIP 2016, ICFCA 2017, Middleware 2018).
 The facilities include an auditorium (capacity: 240 seats) with state-of-the-art audio-visual equipment: projector, sound system, possibilities for videoconferences and/or for filming the presentations, etc. The conference center also includes a reception space for coffee breaks as well as three smaller rooms (capacity: 50 persons each) which may be used separately or joined together for lunches, poster sessions, etc. A high-quality Wi-Fi network covers the full center: European academics will have access to their familiar Eduroam network, and individual credentials will be given to other attendees.

 ![InriaRennes](../images/INRIARennes.png)